Programme syllabus

 Possibilities for further study

-Students who complete the MSc in Industrial Wood Supply Management and are awarded a degree may continue onto doctoral studies.
+Students who successfully complete the Master’s (120 credits) Programme in Industrial Wood Supply Management and are awarded a degree have the opportunity to continue onto third-cycle (doctoral) studies.